-Spearing was the representative for Louisiana’s 2nd congressional district and was a Democrat.
+Spearing was the representative for Louisiana’s 2nd congressional district as a Democrat.
 He served from 1927 to 1931.

 He was previously the representative for Louisiana’s 2nd congressional district as a Democrat from 1925 to 1927; and the representative for Louisiana’s 2nd congressional district as a Democrat from 1923 to 1925.

 From May 1924 to Mar 1931, Spearing missed 110 of 379 roll call votes, which is 29.0%.
 This is worse than the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.

 |Dec 1926-Mar 1927||33||4||12.1%||74th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information